Elements-Agency/benjaminjyoung/content/story.md

 ## Childhood Era ##
 _1990 - 2008_

 It will be several years before I start painting anything in this era.
 Filled with nostalgia and childhood topics.
+As well as some other darker topics of childhood.

+* **Shower Time** - The scene of my first loss.
+* **Too Loud** - A small boy being pummeled violently for being too loud, while playing outside with other children.
+* **Black Sheep** - The effects of an abuser can have making a child feel isolated and unloved from the world.
+* **Scar** - The story how I received my most haunting scar.
+* **Appalachian Forrest** - My safe place as a child.
+* **Serenity** - A small boy sits on top of a snowy hill, discovering a peace later used in meditation.

 ## The Dark Era ##
 _2008 - 2011_